felix1024/NJW1119/README.md

 void loop()
 {
-  njw.setTreble(currentTreble;
+  // adjust treble, mid and bass for both channels a & b
+  // use two args in call to control a & b channel differently njw.setTreble(currentTreble;
   njw.setMid(currentMid);
   njw.setBass(currentBass);

   delay(10);
-  // the set Tone calls can also have two args to control channel a & b indepently.
 }

 ```